-Scenery Salvage, based in London, is creating a pioneering model of set storage, re-use and recycling for theatre and TV industries that could be extended to the music industry.
-The company buy props from companies that no longer need them, and re-sell them at reduced prices from a centralised online catalogue.
+Scenery Salvage, based in London, is creating a pioneering model of set storage, re-use and recycling.
+The company buys props from companies that no longer need them, and re-sell them at reduced prices from a centralised online catalogue.
 They are also able to pick-up, store and recycle sets, which customers pay for per tonne of weight.
 Scenery Salvage are looking to expand capacity and reach, by relocating both office and reclamation centre to one site that will be more centralised, with potentially a biomass boiler and biodiesel generator on site and possibly creating regional satellite hubs around the country.